 FEEDINGSTUFFS Risk Frequency of Inspection No. of registered activities subject to inspection High Every 3 years (as per Feed Code of Practice) However, currently inspections are being determined by FSA as part of Regional Delivery Plan.
 Inspections due for 2017/18 = 37 High Risk.
-78 Low/Medium Low/Medium However, currently inspections are being determined by FSA as part of Regional Delivery Plan.
+78 Low/Medium Every 14 years (as per Feed Code of Practice) However, currently inspections are being determined by FSA as part of Regional Delivery Plan.
 Inspections due for 2017/18 = 80 Low Risk.
-TOTAL insp 420
+342 TOTAL insp 420